-Although the availability of alternative accommodation is soaring, it often remains a small element of corporate travel programmes.
+Although the availability of alternative accommodation is soaring, it remains a small element of corporate travel programmes.
 So, what is it that stands in the way of property operators and lucrative agreements with the corporate travel sector?

-Outdated distribution platforms create hassle for corporates and TMCs
+Outdated distribution platforms

 Don’t underestimate the appeal of ease when it comes to the decisions made by corporate bookers.
-Though many travel managers are well aware of the advantages that come with alternative accommodation options – cost, flexibility, location and variety, to name but a few – the lack of easy online booking channels can create an unwelcome headache.
+Though many travel managers are well aware of the advantages that come with alternative accommodation options – cost, flexibility, location and variety, to name but a few – the lack of efficient online booking channels can create an unwelcome headache.

-The same goes for TMCs, tasked with managing a sometimes high volume of corporate travel bookings and looking for the most convenient, seamless way to go about it.
+The same goes for TMCs, tasked with managing high volumes of corporate travel bookings, simplicity and accessibility is paramount and they require a convenient, seamless way to go about it.

 Never has duty of care been higher on the agenda for corporate travel than it is now.

-At MYSA, our technology can help alternative accommodation operators get their properties in front of more corporate bookers and TMCs.
+At mysa, our technology can help alternative accommodation operators get their properties in front of more corporate bookers and TMCs.
 If you’d like to know more about how we can help you, please get in touch with us here.